guedesopaulo/display_detector/README.md

 # Display Detector

-Graduation Work Project by Paulo de Oliveira Guedes, from the Electronic Engineering course, at the Federal University of Pernambuco (UFPE).
+Graduation Work Project by Paulo de Oliveira Guedes, from the Electronic Engineering course, at the Universidade Federal de Pernambuco (UFPE).

 This work creates a screen detector for the brazilian electronic voting machine, using AlexNet, Resnet50 and a modified AlexNet called Displaynet to predict the 4 corners of the screen: